-December 1, 2023
+December 4, 2024

+TO: Business, Payroll, and Personnel Administrators

+HCM District Coordinators

+Los Angeles County School and Community College Districts

+Charter Schools and Other Local Educational Agencies

+FROM:

-Business, Payroll, and Personnel Administrators HCM District Coordinators Los Angeles County School and Community College Districts Charter Schools and Other Local Educational Agencies Raymond Bribiesca, School Financial Systems and Services Manager District Personnel Information Services Division of School Financial Services BEST HCM Form W-2 - Additional Compensation Adjustments
+Jonah Austria, Payroll Systems Coordinator District Personnel Information Services Division of School Financial Services

+SUBJECT: BEST HCM Form W-2 - Additional Compensation Adjustments

-This bulletin provides information and instructions concerning W-2 reporting for additional wage and tax items and special BEST Human Capital Management System (HCM) procedures.
+This bulletin provides information and instructions about W-2 reporting for additional wage and tax items and special BEST Human Capital Management System (HCM) procedures ensuring accurate data submission and compliance with tax regulations.

-HCM will produce the annual W-2 Employee Wage and Tax Statements for all district employees with taxable wages in 2023.
-In addition, 2023 wage and tax data will be electronically transmitted to the Social Security Administration (SSA) as part of the annual W-2 production process.
+HCM will produce the annual W-2 Employee Wage and Tax Statements for all district employees with taxable wages in 2024.
+In addition, 2024 wage and tax data will be electronically transmitted to the Social Security Administration (SSA) as part of the annual W-2 production process.
 Districts do not need to submit a Form W-3 for the W-2s produced in HCM.

 W-2s are created based upon final year-to-date data in HCM and will not require any district action.
-There are, however, a variety of year-end "additional compensation" items that may require some special district processing in order to be included on the W-2.
+There are, however, a variety of year-end "additional compensation" items that may require some district processing in order to be included on the W-2.